est. 1970, rev. 2004

 Digital Engineering / Digital Modeling and Simulation / Digital Manufacturing

 Integrated Manufacturing / Production Management including Data Management for Production, Process Planning and Tools

 Virtual Product Creation, Visualization and Digital Verification of Product and Process

 Environmental Information and Decision Support Systems for Environmental Monitoring, Management, Research and Policy, including Risk and Crisis Management

-production, supply chain management, recycling and end of life disposal
+between product, production, supply chain management, recycling and end of life

 Enterprise integration to facilitate product realization.